Global Minority Rights Summer School

 This unique, global summer school offers participants the opportunity to interact and discuss with leading experts in the field.

 The summer school will bring together internationally-known experts, activists, policy makers, civil society representatives, academics, and other key stakeholders in a one-week interactive program.
 In addition to theoretical knowledge, participants will gain valuable practical skills for engaging with the global governance structures of minority rights.
 Participants will also be given an opportunity to make presentations on relevant subjects of interest to them.

-The Summer School will host approximately 30 participants from around the world, offering a discussion forum on issues related to minorities and indigenous peoples with leading experts and practitioners in the field of international human rights law, political science, international relations, economics, and journalism.
-Lecturers will:
+The Summer School will host approximately 30 participants from around the world, and provide participants the opportunity to gain theoretical knowledge and practical skills from leading experts and practitioners in the field of international human rights law, political science, international relations, economics, and journalism.

 Students participating in the Summer School will:

 and other actors play in the protection of the rights of minorities;

 Financial support is available for a limited number of participants.
 Please find the details below.